NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 2.md

 Jesus did this, the first of his signs, in Cana of Galilee.
 He revealed his glory, and his disciples believed in him.

 ###### 12
-After this, he went down to Capernaum, together with his mother, his brothers, and his disciples, and they stayed there only a few days.Cleansing the Temple
+After this, he went down to Capernaum, together with his mother, his brothers, and his disciples, and they stayed there only a few days.

+### Cleansing the Temple

 ###### 13
 The Jewish Passover was near, and so Jesus went up to Jerusalem.